mangal-interactions/.github/profile/README.md

 We are in the process of developing templates for submission, via the [contribute](https://github.com/mangal-interactions/contribute) repository, to handle the data contribution process. *In order to facilitate the deposition of data, we will take care of formatting your raw data files*!

 Contributing to mangal.io does not require to create an account - if you already have an [ORCID ID](https://orcid.org/), you can simply visit <https://mangal.io/auth> to be registered in the database.
+This will bring you to a text page, containing, notably, your *access token*. **Do not** share your access token with anyone!